Lexus RZ Review 2023 | Top Gear

 What is it?

-You’d be forgiven for thinking that the new Lexus RZ is just another generic electric SUV, and if we’re honest, you’d be mostly correct.
-It’s Lexus’ first ever purpose-built EV – the UX300e was born as a combustion car and only had its innards stuffed with batteries later in life – but it is built on the same eTNGA platform as both the Toyota bZ4X (otherwise known as the fax machine) and the Subaru Solterra
+This is the Lexus RZ, a new model for the premium Japanese carmaker.
+In fact it’s the first purpose-built EV that Lexus has produced – the UX300e was born as a combustion car and only had its innards stuffed with batteries later in life – but it is built on the same eTNGA platform as both the Toyota bZ4X and Subaru Solterra

 So far, so generic, right?
-And yet, there is one aspect of the RZ that sets it apart from its ever-growing list of rivals – the futuristic-looking yoked steering system.
+And yet, there is one aspect of the RZ that sets it apart from its ever-growing list of rivals: the futuristic-looking yoked steering system.
+But don’t get too excited, because you can’t get it in the UK until 2025.
+But it’s the most interesting thing about the car, so let’s take a quick closer look.

 Advertisement - Page continues below